 While uploading on Instagram, make sure you upload high-quality images that are properly cropped with efficient lighting and something that attracts visitors and bring value to your work.

-I think Instagram is really about being consistent, testing ideas, and not being afraid of repurposing and reposting your content as it will remind people to take actions.
+I think Instagram is really about being consistent, testing ideas, and not being afraid of repurposing and reposting your content as it will remind people to take action.

 Can storytelling also be added to the points you mentioned because using storytelling as a mode of marketing yields good results?
 Hence, can the practice of storytelling help artists too?